 - Special requirements for stormwater discharges associated with industrial activity from facilities subject to SARA Title III, Section 313 requirements

 Even when your state does not require a SWPPP, to achieve Clean Marina certification you should produce a stormwater information map (SIM).
 A stormwater information map identifies many of the same issues addressed in a SWPPP and will provide important information that may help to improve the quality of surface waters by reducing the amount of pollutants contained in stormwater runoff.
-For an example of SIM requirements, see: Stormwater Information Map (Wisconsin Clean Marina Program).

 See Resources and Tools: Plans for templates and guidance for creating a SWPPP.